 - Specialized – FACT 12r, 11r, 10r, 9r, 8r Carbon

-Most gravel bike manufacturers have one version of their carbon frame and spec the bike using different types components to cater for various price points.
+Most gravel bike manufacturers have one version of their carbon frame and spec the bike using different types of components to cater to various price points.

 For example, the Cannondale Topstone with SRAM Force eTap AXS uses the same bike frame as it’s Shimano 105 sibling.

-The only exception is Specialized where lower end models not only uses cheaper components, but also lower grade carbon.
+The only exception is Specialized where lower-end models not only use cheaper components but also lower grade carbon.
 For example, the S-Works Diverge uses a FACT 11r carbon as compared to a Specialized Sport Diverge which uses a FACT 8r carbon.